sablier-labs/docs/docs/contracts/v2/reference/core/abstracts/abstract.SablierV2FlashLoan.md

 The amount of fees to charge for a hypothetical flash loan amount.

-You might notice a bit of a terminology clash here, since the ERC-3156 standard refers to the "flash fee" as an amount, whereas the flash fee queried from the comptroller is a percentage.
-In this code base, the "amount" suffix is typically appended to variables that represent amounts, but in this context, the name must be kept unchanged to comply with the ERC.
+You might notice a bit of a terminology clash here, since the ERC-3156 standard refers to the "flash fee" as an amount, whereas the flash fee retrieved from the comptroller is a percentage.
+Throughout the code base, the "amount" suffix is typically appended to variables that represent amounts, but, in this context, the name must be kept unchanged to comply with the ERC.
 Requirements:

 - The ERC-20 asset must be flash loanable.